JarryChou/etsi-qkd-api/docs/_sources/index.rst.txt

 Git Branches
 ============
-Currently, the repository contains 3 branches:
+Currently, the repository contains 2 branches:

 ``master`` - the master branch that contains a working version of the ETSI API.

-``dev`` - a development branch where experimental features are tested before being merged with master.

 ``chat-demo`` - contains only the code needed to run a very minimal chat app that consumes qcrypto keys to send encrypted messages.
 Keys are consumed locally for the chat app--the web server functionality has been stripped from this branch for simplicity.